ADD-SP/ngx_waf-docs/docs/advance/variable.md

 ---
-title: Built-in Variables
+title: Embedded Variables
 lang: en
 ---

-# Built-in Variables
+# Embedded Variables

 When writing `nginx.conf`, some variables are inevitably needed.
 For example, `$remote_addr` can be used to get the client IP address.